 - The problem is not a real one.
 They pull a non-existent problem artificially out of their poo-poo to provide a not needed solution.
 This has not to be a scam indicator, but sometimes the basic thoughts behind a project are wrong.
 They got lost in an idea that makes no sense or started to work on it when it made sense, but things have changed meanwhile and they don’t want to leave it.

-- The solution is not a real one. a clear present hypothetical solutions without having a real clue on how to provide them.
+- The solution is not a real one. clear present hypothetical solutions without having a real clue on how to provide them.
 These ICOs often sound like future music in the best case, like a Perry Rhodan Sci-Fi mag in the worst.
-Hey, 2020 is around, where are my flying cars and can we run those on the blockchain?
+Hey, 2020 is around, where are my flying cars, and can we run those on the blockchain?
+DYOR horse poop!

 “Hello!
 My name is Dr. Ngogo Bazolius and I present my professional whitepaper here!!!11!”

 That’s why you have to view the ICOs and check the quality of their Whitepapers.
+DYOR is not always fast or easy so you have to pay attention.
 Any grammatical errors or missing information (financial information, roadmaps, etc.) are a sign that they don’t take their project seriously.

 I don’t weigh the design of the newspaper too much, it is secondary – the content is the most important though.
 There we can go two routes again: